UkoeHB/bevy_worldswap/README.md

 # Bevy World-Swap

-Swap an app's `World` at runtime with another `World`.
+Swap an app's `World` with another `World` at runtime.
 Useful for having separate menu and game worlds, for separate loading and main worlds, etc.

 ## Features